Cumberland Centre

-For the Census Designated Place in Maine, see Cumberland Center, Maine.

 Cumberland Centre was a provincial electoral district in Nova Scotia, Canada, that elected one member of the Nova Scotia House of Assembly.
 It existed from 1949 to 1993.
 It was formed in 1949 when Cumberland County was divided into three new districts, the other two being Cumberland West and Cumberland East.

 Members of the Legislative Assembly

 This electoral district elected the following members of the Legislative Assembly: